BaseHype/NumberGuessingGame/README.md

 ## Usage

-Once the application is running, select your desired level of difficult.
+Once the application is running, select your desired level of difficulty.
 A range will then be given and a number selected.
-Attempt to guess the generate number in the least amount of attempts.
+Attempt to guess the generated number in the least amount of attempts.
 If your attempt is less than any previous attempt it will be added to the leaderboard.
-Make sure to save to keep record of your scores.
+Could you make sure to save to keep a record of your scores?

 ## Technology Used